Common kestrel: In culture

 The kestrel is sometimes seen, like other birds of prey, as a symbol of the power and vitality of nature.
 In "Into Battle" (1915), the war poet Julian Grenfell invokes the superhuman characteristics of the kestrel among several birds, when hoping for prowess in battle:

 Gerard Manley Hopkins (1844–1889) writes on the kestrel in his poem "The Windhover", exalting in their mastery of flight and their majesty in the sky.

 A kestrel is also one of the main characters in The Animals of Farthing Wood.

-Barry Hines’ novel A Kestrel for a Knave - together with the 1969 film based on it, Ken Loach's Kes - is about a working-class boy in England who befriends a kestrel.
+Barry Hines' novel A Kestrel for a Knave - together with the 1969 film based on it, Ken Loach's Kes - is about a working-class boy in England who befriends a kestrel.

 The Pathan name for the kestrel, Bād Khurak, means "wind hover" and in Punjab it is called Larzānak or "little hoverer".
 It was once used as a decoy to capture other birds of prey in Persia and Arabia.
 It was also used to train greyhounds meant for hunting gazelles in parts of Arabia.
 Young greyhounds would be set after jerboa-rats which would also be distracted and forced to make twists and turns by the dives of a kestrel.

-Etymology

-The name "kestrel" is derived from the French crécerelle which is diminutive for crécelle, which also referred to a bell used by lepers.
-The word is earlier spelt 'c/kastrel', and is evidenced from the 15th century.
-The kestrel was once used to drive and keep away pigeons.
-Archaic names for the kestrel include windhover and windfucker, due to its habit of beating the wind (hovering in air).

-The Late Latin falco derives from falx, falcis, a sickle, referencing the claws of the bird.
-The species name tinnunculus is Latin for "kestrel" from "tinnulus", "shrill".